1. So what’s this Blaze business all about?

 30. This is a LOT of work!
 When exactly did the carving begin?

 Carving of the art pumpkins began in June.
 The real pumpkins are carved throughout the run of Blaze.
 Prior to each event week, it takes 15 to 20 volunteers several days of scooping pulp and seeds from the pumpkins to get them ready for the carvers.
-Many of the pumpkins must be replaced during the event’s five-week run.
+Many of the pumpkins must be replaced during the event’s six-week run.

 31. Wow!
 What else do the volunteers do?